turtle225/Battle-Brothers-Damage-Calculator/README.md

 # Battle-Brothers-Damage-Calculator
 Updated for Of Flesh and Faith

-Latest Update: 10/1/2024 - Added logic for Ijirok armor testing.
-Added a condition for the code to terminate if the defender survives abnormally long.
+Latest Update: 3/20/2025 - Readjusted Split Man logic to account for recent change in game where it now interacts with damage modifiers on the second hit.
+Adjusted Fearsome formula to 15% to match recent change in game.
+Other minor changes - see bottom of calculator script for full details.

 Note: Osgboy has made a web-app version of the calculator if you don't want to have to download and use the raw code.
 Check it out here: https://osgboy.pythonanywhere.com/
 Big thanks to Osgboy for adapting the code and buliding the site to make it more user friendly.